mazwat/mazwat.github.io/uml-lm.md

 ![Include and Extend-extend](images/activity-symbols.svg)
 *fig.7 - The main symbols in an Activity Diagram*

-Activity Diagrams describe how activities are coordinated to provide a service which can be at different levels of abstraction.
-Typically, an event needs to be achieved by some operations, particularly where the operation is intended to achieve a number of different things that require coordination, or how the events in a **single use case** relate to one another, in particular, use cases where activities may overlap and require coordination.
-It is also suitable for modeling how a collection of use cases coordinate to represent business workflows
+Activity Diagrams describe how activities are coordinated to provide a service which can be at **different levels of abstraction**.
+Typically, an event needs to be achieved by some operations, particularly where the operation is intended to achieve a number of different things that require coordination, or how the **events in a single use case relate to one another**, in particular, use cases where **activities may overlap and require coordination**.
+It is also suitable for modeling how a collection of use cases coordinate to represent business workflows.

+The below example is a simple

 ![Include and Extend-extend](images/activity-game.svg)
 *fig.8 - Top Level Game Activity Diagram*